bUnit-dev/bUnit/MIGRATION.md

 ### `WebTestRender` merged into `TestRender`
 The `WebTestRender` class has been merged into the `TestRender` class.
 If you used `WebTestRender`, you should replace it with `TestRender`.

+## `WaitFor` methods are asynchronous
+`WaitForState`, `WaitForAssertion`, `WaitForElement` and `WaitForElements` are now asynchronous methods.
+Therefore they should be awaited and all of them have the `Async` suffix in the method name.